AaronHe09/c0523-code-solutions/html-tables/html-tables-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What are the six primary HTML elements for creating tables?
+- What are the six primary HTML elements for creating tables? table, thead, tr, td, tbody, th

-- What purpose do the `thead` and `tbody` elements serve?
+- What purpose do the `thead` and `tbody` elements serve? they help organzie the table into different sections

-- Give two examples of data that would lend itself well to being displayed in a table.
+- Give two examples of data that would lend itself well to being displayed in a table. text or mathematics

 ## Notes